 These products also appear in a variety of forms whether it is liquid, bar soap and grooming oils.
 We’ve picked Bart Royal Oud Wood Beard Soap and it is designed to gently remove dirt and residue from beard and face, and also to help moisturise.
 Another example is Lab Series Skincare for Men’s Grooming Oil 3-in1 Shave & Beard Oil is formulated with sea buckhorn, jojoba, and sweet almond oil targeting both bearded and clean-shaven with its multi-functional grooming oil.

 This is quite important to note especially with beard care segment.
-The longevity of the beard trend is driving more players to enter the segment.
+Simplicity and ease of use are important.
+Also, the longevity of the beard trend is driving more players to enter the segment.
 There is, however, a danger that the segment is becoming too cluttered and brands will need to clearly emphasise simplicity, versatility (eg for bearded and non-bearded men), and unique benefits to stay competitive.

 It is important to note that male users of personal care products are most attracted to familiar ingredients that are frequently used in the category, such as vitamins (52%) and aloe vera (50%), rather than newer ingredients such as charcoal (10%), clay (7%), or arginine (6%).